kristyhoran/maskrc-svg/README.md

   --symbol CHAR        symbol to use for masking (default="?")
-  --regions FILE       output recombinant regions to file --svg FILE           draw SVG output of recombinant regions and save as specified file --svgsize WIDExHIGH  specify width and height of SVG in pixels (default="800x600") --svgorder FILE      specify file containing list of taxa (1 per line) in desired order --svgcolour COLOUR   specify colour of recombination regions in HEX format (default=black)
+  --regions FILE       output recombinant regions to file --svg FILE           draw SVG output of recombinant regions and save as specified file --svgsingle          draw a single SVG for each isolate in input, with isolate label as filename --svgsize WIDExHIGH  specify width and height of SVG in pixels (default="800x600") --svgorder FILE      specify file containing list of taxa (1 per line) in desired order --svgcolour COLOUR   specify colour of recombination regions in HEX format (default=black)